Goals and Objectives

 Learning activity: Students practice this by writing daily progress notes on all their patients.
 Daily progress notes are a clerkship requirement.
 These should be in the EMR in a timely manner (ideally before noon conference).
 EPIC templates are not allowed.

 Evaluation: Progress notes are primarily evaluated by the house staff.
 To ensure adequate feedback, student should ask residents and faculty if they would prefer to have notes from the EMR printed and handed to them.
-Students also have the option of submitting them in the portfolio for additional feedback by the portfolio advisors.
+Students also have the option of reviewing them with their IM coach.

 Goal 5: Practice-based Learning (~15%*)- Develop skills that foster life-long learning habits